-The inspection assessed the agency's ability to treat service users with dignity, respect and compassion and to engage service users in decisions affecting the care they receive.

-Discussions with manager indicated that the values such as choice, dignity and respect were embedded in the culture of the agency.
+The inspection assessed the agency's ability to treat the people supported with dignity, respect and compassion and to engage the people supported in decisions affecting the care they receive.
+Discussions with the manager indicated that the values such as choice, dignity and respect were embedded in the culture of the agency.

-The manager could describe the methods used for supporting service users to make informed choices and for respecting their views and wishes.
+The manager could describe the methods used for supporting the people supported to make informed choices and for respecting their views and wishes.

-There are a range of systems in place to promote effective engagement with service users and where appropriate their representatives in conjunction with the HSCT community keyworker; they include the agency's quality monitoring processes; complaints process, care review meetings and carers monitoring and training updates.
-It was identified that the agency's quality monitoring process assists in the evaluation of the quality of the service provided and in identifying areas for improvement.
+There are a range of systems in place to promote effective engagement with the people supported and where appropriate their representatives in conjunction with the HSCT community keyworker; they include the agency's quality monitoring processes; complaints process, care review meetings and carers monitoring and training updates.
+It was identified that the agency's quality monitoring process assists in the evaluation of the quality of the service provided and in identifying any areas for improvement.

-The agency has processes in place to record comments made by service users.
-Quality monitoring reports viewed by the inspector provided evidence that the agency endeavours to engage with service users and carers and where appropriate their representatives in relation to the quality of the service provided.
-The agency completes an annual quality review seeking comments on the quality of the service from service users and relatives.
+The agency has processes in place to record comments made by the people supported; records of care review meetings.
+Quality monitoring reports viewed by the inspector provided evidence that the agency endeavours to engage with the people supported and carers and where appropriate their representatives in relation to the quality of the service provided.